trainML/stable-diffusion-2/README.md

 Before beginning this example, ensure that you have satisfied the following prerequisites.

 - A valid [trainML account](https://auth.trainml.ai/login?response_type=code&client_id=536hafr05s8qj3ihgf707on4aq&redirect_uri=https://app.trainml.ai/auth/callback) with a non-zero [credit balance](https://docs.trainml.ai/reference/billing-credits/).
-- Local connection capability [prerequisites](https://docs.trainml.ai/reference/connection-capability/#prerequisites). _Note:_ There are additional methods to [create models](https://docs.trainml.ai/reference/models/#external-model-source) or [receive job outputs](https://docs.trainml.ai/reference/job-fields/#output-data) that do not require these prerequisites, but the commands would need to be modified to utilize them.
+- Local connection capability [prerequisites](https://docs.trainml.ai/reference/connection-capability/#prerequisites). _Note:_ There are additional methods to [create models](https://docs.trainml.ai/reference/models/#external-model-source) or [receive job outputs](https://docs.trainml.ai/reference/job-fields/#output-data) that do not require these prerequisites, but the instructions would need to be modified to utilize them.
 [Contact us](mailto:support@trainml.ai) if you need any help adapting them.
 - The [trainML CLI/SDK](https://github.com/trainML/trainml-cli) installed and [configured](https://github.com/trainML/trainml-cli#authentication).

 ## Prepare the Model

-The first step is to create a [trainML Model](https://www.trainml.ai/models/) with all the models and checkpoints pre-downloaded.
+The first step is to create a [trainML Model](https://www.trainml.ai/models/) with all the code, model weights, and checkpoints pre-downloaded.
 This way, the model only has to be uploaded a single time and can be reused for all subsequent jobs.
-Not only will this make jobs start much faster, but there are no compute charges for creating a model.
+Not only will this make jobs start much faster, but there are no [compute charges](https://docs.trainml.ai/reference/billing-credits/#charges) for creating a model.

 Start by cloning the repository: